Towards a taxonomy of learning dynamics in 2 x 2 games: Preliminary steps

-Therefore, by studying the dynamic properties of \eqref{eq:EWA0} and \eqref{eq:EWA2} we are considering a wide class of learning algorithms, including reinforcement learning, best-response dynamics and weighted fictitious play.
-As a benchmark case we consider cumulative reinforcement learning (Section \ref{sec:taxonomy}), which excludes belief learning, but we allow for average reinforcement learning in Section \ref{sec:belief}, where we generalize the results to belief learning.

-We make another bold assumption in this section, which will then be relaxed in Section \ref{sec:stoch}: we assume that the players play against each other many times before updating their propensities, so that the empirical frequency of their moves corresponds to their mixed strategy.
-This sort of argument was already made by \cite{crawford1974learning} and justified by \cite{conlisk1993adaptation} in terms of ``two-rooms experiments'': the players only interact through a computer console and need to specify several moves before they know the moves of their opponent.
-This assumption is useful from a theoretical point of view and does not affect the results in most cases (Section \ref{sec:stoch}): the only difference when noise is allowed is a blurring of the dynamical properties.
+Our second simplification is to take a deterministic limit of the learning dynamics.
+Normally, learning dynamics are intrinsically stochastic.
+Indeed, when learning from playing a game repeatedly, during each round players can only observe one action of their opponent, and not her mixed strategy.
+The action that the opponent chooses is sampled stochastically from her mixed strategy vector, so the learning dynamics is inherently noisy.
+In this paper, by ``deterministic approximation'' we mean that the players play against each other an infinite number of times before updating their attractions, so that the empirical frequency of their actions corresponds to their mixed strategy.
+This sort of argument was already made by \cite{crawford1974learning} and justified by \cite{conlisk1993adaptation} in terms of fictitious ``two-rooms experiments'': The players only interact through a computer console and need to specify several actions before they know the actions of their opponent.\footnote{\cite{bloomfield1994learning} implemented this idea in an experimental setup. \cite{cheung1997individual} also consider a matching protocol and a population setting in which the players are matched with all players from the other population.
+This has a similar effect in eliciting mixed strategies.} This assumption is useful from a theoretical point of view and does not affect the results in most cases (Section \ref{sec:stoch}): the only difference when noise is allowed is a blurring of the dynamical properties.

-We denote by $\overline{\Pi_i^\mu}$ the expected payoff for player $\mu$ playing pure strategy $i$ at time $t$, given that player $-\mu$ plays a distribution of strategies given by her mixed strategy.
-An important remark is that, under the deterministic assumption, it is intended that $\delta=1$, as it would be ambiguous to distinguish between the strategies which were and were not played (as long as the players choose a non-degenerate mixed strategy, both pure strategies would be chosen by each player with non-zero frequency), so in order to recover belief learning it is really just enough to consider average reinforcement learning ($\kappa=0$).

-Finally, it is useful to combine \eqref{eq:EWA0} and \eqref{eq:EWA2} and to write the probabilities $x(t+1)$ and $y(t+1)$ directly in terms of the same probabilities at time $t$, that is $x(t)$ and $y(t)$.
-In the deterministic limit (and so with $\delta=1$) we get